ElementsProject/lightning/README.md

 bitcoind -daemon -testnet
 ```

+Wait until `bitcoind` has synchronized with the testnet network.
+In case you use regtest, make sure you generate at least 432 blocks to activate SegWit.

-Once `bitcoind` has synchronized with the testnet/regtest network, you can start `lightningd` with the following command:
+You can start `lightningd` with the following command:

 ```
-lightningd/lightningd --log-level=debug
+lightningd/lightningd --network=testnet --log-level=debug
 ```

 ### Opening a channel on the Bitcoin testnet